 The ORC determines if deployment of the front and/or side airbags in a frontal or side collision is required.
-Based on the impact sensors signals, a central electronic

-ORC deploys the Advanced Front Airbags, Supplemental Driver Side Knee Airbag, SABIC airbags, Supplemental Seat-Mounted Side Airbags - if equipped, and front seat belt pretensioners - if equipped, as required, depending on the severity and type of impact.
+Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Airbags, SABIC airbags, Supplemental Seat-Mounted Side Airbags - if equipped, and front seat belt pretensioners - if equipped, as required, depending on the severity and type of impact.

-Advanced Front Airbags and knee airbag are designed to provide additional protection by supplementing the seat belts in certain frontal collisions depending on the severity and type of collision.
-Advanced Front Airbags are not expected to reduce the risk of injury in rear, or side collisions.

-The Advanced Front Airbags and knee airbag will not deploy in all frontal collisions, including some that may produce substantial vehicle damage - for example, some pole collisions, truck underrides, and angle offset collisions.
+Advanced Front Airbags are designed to provide additional protection by supplementing the seat belts in certain frontal collisions depending on the severity and type of collision.
+Advanced Front Airbags are not expected to reduce the risk of injury in rear, side, or rollover collisions.
+The Advanced Front Airbags will not deploy in all frontal collisions, including some that may produce substantial vehicle damage - for example, some pole collisions, truck underrides, and angle offset collisions.
 On the other hand, depending on the type and location of impact, Advanced Front Airbags may deploy in crashes with little vehicle front-end damage but that produce a severe initial deceleration.

 The side airbags will not deploy in all side collisions.
-Side 2 airbag deployment will depend on the severity and type of collision.
+Side airbag deployment will depend on the severity and type of collision.